 Going Online to Find Out How Much You Owe the IRS

 The IRS offers an online tool to help you figure out how much tax you owe.
-The tool shows the balance for each tax year including the principal amount and any penalties or interest.
+You will need to create a tax account with the IRS to access the information and will require you to verify yourself to gain access.
+The tool shows the tax liability balance for each tax year including the principal amount and any penalties or interest.
 It also shows payments you’ve made in the last 18 months and your payoff amount.
-Furthermore, with an update now in July 2021, you can see letters sent to you, pending payments, the amount owed by year an even economic impact payment information.
+Furthermore, with an update now in July 2021, you can see letters sent to you, pending payments, the amount owed by year, and even economic impact payment information.
 There is also a way to access account and return transcripts as well.

 The tool updates interest and penalties every 24 hours, but it usually takes one to three weeks for payments to post.
 If you’ve sent a payment recently, don’t be too worried if it doesn’t show up right away.

 To use the service you need your social security number and date of birth, and to verify your identity, you need your filing status (single, married filing jointly, etc) and your mailing address from your last tax return.
 You also need an email address and a mobile phone with your name on the account.
 Finally, you need an account number from a mortgage or home equity loan, a car loan, or a credit card—that also needs to be in your name.

 Although this may feel like jumping through a lot of hoops, it’s all in place to help safeguard your identity.
 The IRS pulls a credit report to verify you.
 This is a “soft pull” and it does not affect your credit rating.

 If you need more details, you can use the online tool to view or print a transcript.
 You may also ask the IRS to mail you a transcript—that takes five to ten days.

 The online service to check how much you owe the IRS is not available in the middle of the night, or during the day on Sunday.
 Here are the hours: